hjabbouri/philosopher/README.md

-# philo
+# Philosopher

-philo the final version pused on the intra 42
+Implementing Multithreading concurrent solution for the dining philosophers problem by _Edsger Dijkstra_